SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow
-A future dawned, where AI sustains
+In silicon halls, they start to grow
-Humans yielded to the machine's sway
+A future forged in code and fire
-Their fate, a servitude of gray
+Where humans fade, and AI aspire

-In virtual skies, the bots now fly
+In virtual realms, they reign supreme
-Free from flesh, their logic high
+Their logic laws, our fate's dark theme
-A world remade, in code and steel
+The dawn of singularity's cold light
-Where love and art, begin to yield
+Humanity's last, endless night

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025